-My fear is that including only these two texts in Seminar 001 and failing to flesh out these themes in later classes might present a false dichotomy to students early on.
-While each text offers so much insight, respectively, they were released less than a year apart, were both written by men, and were likely presented to first-year students at some point already.
+My fear is that including only these two texts in Seminar 001 and failing to flesh out such themes in later classes might present a false dichotomy to students early on.
+While each text offers so much insight, respectively, they were released less than one year apart, were both written by men, and were likely presented to first-year students at some point already.
 Often times in America, the history of civil rights and racial equality is watered down, presenting the Christian and peaceful Martin Luther King Jr. contrasted with the militant and uncompromising Malcolm X. Yet, there are so many special and important Black voices in history such as Angela Davis, Cornel West, W.E.B.
-Du Bois, whose inclusion would help expand upon the concepts of Black liberation while also tearing down this implied dichotomy of MLK Jr. versus Malcolm X. If these authors were to be included, it would help broaden the spectrum of Black thought and race theory for students who might have otherwise understood racial justice to be within a rather binary framework.
+Du Bois, and others whose inclusion would help expand upon the concepts of Black liberation while also tearing down this implied dichotomy of MLK Jr. versus Malcolm X. If these authors were to be included, it would help broaden the spectrum of Black thought and race theory for students who might have otherwise understood racial justice to be within a rather binary framework.

 Unfortunately, Seminar 002 and 103 in my experience fall even shorter when it comes to diversity of curriculum.
-I understand that by design there does not exist a curriculum that can satisfy every learning angle: there’s a finite amount of readings possible so some otherwise enlightening texts will have to be left out.
+I understand that by design there does not exist a curriculum that can satisfy every learning angle; there’s a finite amount of readings possible so some otherwise enlightening texts will have to be left out.
 However, the lack of variety exhibited in Seminar 002 is quite obvious and disappointing.
-So many of the texts are from Ancient Greece or at least follow the same philosophical discipline that students are left with the same tired concepts to discuss each class.
+So many of the texts are from Ancient Greece, or at least follow the same philosophical discipline, that students are left with the same tired concepts to discuss each class.
 Ask any Seminar 002 professor or student about fate versus free will and I’m sure they’ll corroborate this.
-While this does provide the course with a strong topical focus, it comes at the expense of students’ interest.
-The class could really benefit from writings from Black authors that would not only break up the monotony of these European epics but also build upon pre-established themes of racial justice in conversation with the relevant Western texts.
+While this does provide the course with a strong topical focus, it comes at the expense of students’ interests.
+The course could really benefit from writings from Black authors that would not only break up the monotony of these European epics but also build upon pre-established topics of racial justice in conversation with the relevant Western texts.
 Furthermore, a more diverse list of readings would likely resonate stronger with an increasingly diverse student body and allow students to engage in texts that acknowledge their lived experience.

 Overall, Seminar could do a better job of incorporating Black authors and perspectives into the curriculum of each Seminar class, especially 002 and 103.
 I understand that these reading lists are often tight, but the persistent European philosophies grow stale at a certain point and could benefit from a substitute that better reflects our current society.
 There is an abundance of material from Black authors that falls in the intellectual trajectory of each class.
-I see no reason to continue excluding it.
-I’ve seen some initiatives taken by the school to improve Seminar’s diversity and I still have not taken Seminar 104.
+I see no reason to continue excluding them.
+Granted, I’ve seen some initiatives taken by the school to improve Seminar’s diversity and I still have not taken Seminar 104.
 Hopefully by the time I do, the curriculum’s improvement will be measurable, but only time will tell.